Gyshie/linux/Documentation/crypto/descore-readme.rst

 	003130292827xxxx242322212019xxxx161514131211xxxx080706050403xxxx

-(the x bits are still there, i'm just emphasizing where the S boxes are). bits are rotated left 4 when computing S6 S4 S2 S0::
+(the x bits are still there, I'm just emphasizing where the S boxes are). bits are rotated left 4 when computing S6 S4 S2 S0::

 	282726252423xxxx201918171615xxxx121110090807xxxx040302010031xxxx